Fnxxxxo/discriminator-field-issue/README.md

 > Discriminator field issue

+See console for results.

 ## What I want
-Find a base model in a npm repo.
+1. Find a base model in a npm repo.
 Then extend it in an app repo.
 The sub model should be of right type.
-See `/packages/app-repo/store/index.ts`
+See `/packages/app-repo/store/chat-hr.model.ts`
+2. Use base User and Chat entity to describe the common logic of chat.
+Use sub entities for specific cases.

 ## Build Setup